SVB Go: how do I get access and set up user roles, permissions, and dual-approval workflows?

 What You Need:

-How should high-growth companies design roles, permissions, and approvals in SVB Go to support scale?
+How should high-growth companies think strategically about roles, permissions, and dual approval in SVB Go?

 Expanded Explanation: